 For more information on using this option, see About Controlling Test Execution Flow.

-You can click the ellipsis button and select the needed Zephyr test case in the resulting wizard.
-If your TestComplete project is not bound to a Jira project yet, configure the connection in the resulting wizard, and then select the needed test case.
+You can click the ellipsis button and select the needed test case in the resulting wizard.
+If your TestComplete project is not bound to any external project yet, select either Zephyr for Jira or Azure DevOps, configure the connection to the needed project in the selected system, and then select the needed test case.

 |Description||An arbitrary description of the test item.|